dimitri-nicolo/calico/v2.0/reference/cnx/policy-auditing.md

 information on how to configure this option.

-DropActionOverride controls what happens to each packet that is denied by the current {{site.prodname}} policy - i.e. by the ordered combination of all the configured policies and profiles that apply to that packet.
+DropActionOverride controls what happens to each packet that is denied by the current {{site.tseeprodname}} policy - i.e. by the ordered combination of all the configured policies and profiles that apply to that packet.
 It may be set to one of the following values: